phwitti/sync-dbx-nxc/README.md

 ### 2020-02-14
 - Fixed bugs in hash-checking, if file changed on both cloud-systems
-- Added much more beatiful logging (one point off from the 'Nice Additions'-List \o/)
+- Added much more beatiful logging (one point off the 'Nice Additions'-List \o/)

 ## Nice Additions